What is ESSER?

-In March, the third round of stimulus funding, the American Rescue Plan, was signed into law.
-With this law came an additional $126 billion investment into K-12 education through the Elementary and Secondary School Emergency Relief (ESSER) Fund, following earlier investments in March and December of 2020 of $193.2 billion total to support pandemic-era K–12 education.
+In March 2021, the third and final round of stimulus funding, the American Rescue Plan, was signed into law.
+With this law came an additional $126 billion in ESSER funding, following earlier investments in March and December of 2020 of $193.2 billion total to support pandemic-era K–12 education.

-This is the largest investment to date of federal funding into K–12 public education in our lifetimes.
+This is the largest investment to date of federal funding into K–12 public education in our lifetime.

 It is unprecedented.

-So, the question is, how will you make use of these funds to support more students having access to a quality music education in your school?
+So, the question is, how can you make use of these funds to support more students having access to a quality music education before the obligation deadline?

-- Consider watching this archived webinar, showcasing music program leaders and advocates from across the country speak to how they have made use of stimulus dollars to support and grow music education.
+- Archived webinar: “How to Access Education Relief Funds to Support Music Education—Showcasing music program leaders and advocates from across the country who share how they have made use of stimulus dollars to support and grow music education.